johannstark/TermIO/README.md

-# TermIO - A home-made Indoor termometer
+# TermIO - A home-made Indoor temp & humidity measuring device

 **TermIO** is a ***home-made*** device for measuring indoor temperature and humidity.